Thokozile23/William-and-Mary-Portfolio/README.md

 My time as a Business Analytics student at William & Mary is equipping me with the knowledge and skills to analyze complex datasets, make data-driven decisions, and use analytics to solve business challenges.
 With a strong foundation in both the technical and strategic aspects of business analytics, I’m ready to apply these skills to real-world problems in various industries.

-Feel free to explore the projects and learn more about my work through this repository!
+Feel free to explore the projects and learn more about my work through this repository!  or contact me at thokomunthali22@gmail.com